 The annual EMBO Young Investigator Meeting provides a forum for the members of the programme to network and exchange ideas.
 Young Investigators present their research and informal discussions give the opportunity to exchange ideas on scientific or general interest topics.

-All current and former EMBO Young Investigators and EMBO Installation Grantees are invited to participate.
-Registration will open in early 2014.
+All current and former EMBO Young Investigators and EMBO Installation Grantees are invited to participate, as well as EMBL group leaders.
+Registration will open in early 2016.

 Find a Young Investigator